evaldocosta/velveacc/README.md

 # The Velvet Assembler Using OpenACC Directives
-Download files velvetg and velveth compiled with OpenACC liberty in NVIDIA GPU device.
+Download binaries files velvetg and velveth compiled with OpenACC liberty in NVIDIA GPU device.
+Runs on 64-bit Linux system.